Home » Skype in the classroom Lessons

 Amazing Animal Adaptations

 Students and teachers are not the only individuals who learn during our Skype in the Classroom lessons—we do too!
-In fact, we have learned so much from the classes we have Skyped with throughout the world.
+We have learned so much from the classes we have Skyped with throughout the world.

 We learn about different states, provinces, countries, cultures, animals, climates, and so on by just allowing students and teachers the time to share with us.
 This exchange always amazes and inspires me to keep learning.